41ison/QC4DIANN/README.md

 ```

 Plot the m/z map to show the density of ions collected over the scan range and retention time.
 It can be very informative of instability in spray or chromatographic setup in general.
+Also, if you have important variaiton in mass calibration, it will be reflected in gaps in this plot.

 ```r
 mz_map_density_plot <- diann_report %>%